 Today, modern systems provide high speed, high-resolution imaging coupled with state-of-the-art computerized digital technology.
 This results in clear, detailed images captured for interpretation.
 Thermography is now recognized and valued as a highly refined science with standardized applications in Neurology, Vascular Medicine, Sports Medicine, Breast Health, and many other specialty areas.

 There are so many benefits to having access to Thermography.
 It’s radiation-free, painless, safe, even for pregnant and breastfeeding women, and it may detect tumor growth or abnormal cell activity earlier than other types of screening exams.

-We are so excited to offer Thermography starting this fall at Integrative Wellness Group!
+We are so excited to offer Thermography at Integrative Wellness Group!